ScRiPt1337/blog.hacksec.in/content/posts/Recon-ng.md

 - Recon-ng is a complete package (TOOL) for information gathering.
 This tool is free and Open Source.

-- Recon-ng subdomain finder modules is used to find subdomains of a singer domain.
+- Recon-ng subdomain finder modules is used to find subdomains of a single domain.

 - Recon-ng can be used to find robots.txt file of a website.